Municipal FAQs

 Just about any type of essential use equipment, vehicles, land or buildings:

-Computers-Micros to Mainframes Software Police Vehicles
+Computers-Laptops & Desktops to Mainframes Software Police Cars

 Networks Communications Equip.
 Parks & Recreation Equipment